tejasreddy-9/Article_overview/article_overview.md

 ## Section 1: Decorators

 ### What Is It?
-Decorators wrap around a function to add extra behavior without modifying the function's code.
+A decorator is a function in python that allows us to add extra functionality like logging, access control to another function without changing its original code.
+We can you this “@” symbol to apply a decorator to a function.

 ### Where to Use
 - Logging